 The mounted patrol team (recipients of the third award) included four horses purchased through Conservancy grants in recent years: Gibbs, Cadillac, Chico and Rooster.
 For several years, our donors have supported Yosemite’s horse and mule traditions, including by helping the park bring in new animals so older ones can enjoy a well-earned retirement.
 Congratulations to the packers and mounted patrol, and thanks to everyone who has contributed to the equestrian program!

-Coming up on our calendars: April and May brought a slew of holidays and celebrations, including Earth Day, Bat Appreciation Day *yes, that’s a thing) and the anniversary of John Muir and Theodore Roosevelt’s 1903 Yosemite camping trip … but there’s still plenty to look forward to this summer!
+Coming up on our calendars: April and May brought a slew of holidays and celebrations, including Earth Day, and Bat Appreciation Day *yes, that’s a thing) … but there’s still plenty to look forward to this summer!

 The anniversary of the 1864 Yosemite Grant Act falls at the end of June; July kicks off with Independence Day (fireworks are prohibited in all national parks, but you can enjoy Yosemite’s natural pyrotechnics — spectacular Sierra sunsets and bright stars); and August brings the Conservancy’s 96th birthday and the National Park Service’s 103rd anniversary.
 Whether or not you find yourself in the park for a special occasion or holiday, you can make the most of your time in Yosemite all summer long through our guided adventures, art programs and theater shows.